Hadwen Park Congregational Church

 Non-perishable items are needed for

-use this winter.
+our Food Pantry.
 Please remember the Pantry when doing your grocery shopping.
 See our list of needed items.
 Bring your donations when you come to worship.
 They are an offering of thanks to God.

 Gift Idea: Buy Gift Cards